shader-park/shader-park-website/docs/tutorials/README.md

 Translation
 Rotation
 Reflection
+Revolve from 2D

 ### Non-Preserving operations

 Any arbitrary distortion

+magnitude of the grad of DF is 1.
+If it is different step step size must be scaled.

 ## The Sphere-tracing algorithm

 ## Color Vector Fields

+### Lighting
+Gradient of DF is normal.

 ## Roll your own intersection function